As with all elite sports and all activities involving horses, there is an element of risk.

 CASE STUDY: “One Fit” Padded Hurdles

-Having introduced increased padding on hurdles in 2001, newly custom-designed “One Fit” padded hurdles are now in place at ten racecourses since being rolled out in 2014, with more to follow.
-These hurdles are statistically proven to reduce faller and injury rates and are being rolled out to further courses in due course in a phased approach.
+Having introduced increased padding on hurdles in 2001, newly custom-designed “One Fit” padded hurdles are now in place at many racecourses, with all racecourses to follow by October 2026.
+These hurdles are statistically proven to reduce faller and injury rates.

 How do we use science and research to make racing safer?